biomguler/LN_Phenocluster/README.md

 ```

-List of script and their functions for the step1:
+List of script and their functions for the Step 1:

 | **Script** | **Function** |
 | --- | --- |